prince-CSE-1234/android-chat-app/README.md

 # Android-Chat-App

-Android chat application developed with Java and Firebase.
-A hassle-free way to communicate.
+Android chat application developed with Java and xml and Firebase.
+A verly friendly app to communicate, it is easy to use for everyone.
 ## Features :
 * message texts
 * Add contacts